volegas/todo_nuxt-firebase/README.md

 Have your words twisted and take the group conversation in a completely unanticipated direction.

 I started off with basing the chats on a more "friends" show style conversation.
 Because ofcourse 10 seasons weren't enough.
-I scraped the friends transcripts
+I scraped the friends transcripts from [here](https://fangj.github.io/friends/) usi